ajrcarey/pdfium-render/README.md

 rather than compile-time is that a Rust application using `pdfium-render` can be compiled to WASM for running in a browser alongside a WASM-packaged build of Pdfium.

-`pdfium-render` aims to eventually provide bindings to all non-interactive functionality provided by Pdfium.
-This is a work in progress that will be completed by version 1.0 of this crate.

 ## Examples

 Short, commented examples that demonstrate all the major Pdfium document handling features are